k-hench/hamlet_radiation/docs/plot_F1.md

 # run from terminal:
 # Rscript --vanilla R/fig/plot_F1.R 2_analysis/dxy/50k/ 2_analysis/fst/50k/
 # ===============================================================
-# This script produces Figure 1 of the study "The genomic origins of a marine radiation"
+# This script produces Figure 1 of the study "The genomic onset of a marine radiation"
-# by Hench, McMillan an Puebla
+# by Hench, McMillan and Puebla
 # ---------------------------------------------------------------
 # ===============================================================
 # args <- c('2_analysis/dxy/50k/', '2_analysis/fst/50k/')